pahihu/t4/README.md

 Changes
 =======

+* changed program arguments, memory size can be changed from the command line
 * runs the Minix demo (does NOT need a microcode emulator or an iserver supporting block operations)
 * D7205A occam 2 toolset successfully built hello example
 * itools directory contains D7205A environment setup and some tool scripts